mjmiller41/sushi-near-me/_places/what-the-fish-los-angeles-ca.md

   name: "What the Fish"
   type: Restaurant
   links: https://whatthefishsushi.godaddysites.com/menu
-description: "Looking for sushi in Los Angeles, California?
-Check out What the Fish for a delightful Japanese dining experience.
-Enjoy a variety of sushi and other dishes ..."
+description: "What the Fish serves delicious sushi in Los Angeles, California.
+Try fresh Japanese dishes for a great dining experience. "
 place_id: ChIJxZTPQcnAwoAR8fOdMs57a1Q
 photos:
   - name: >-